Purdue-CS193/homework-0-marieencarnado/index.md

+# Marie's First CS 193 Homework!

+# list of my favorite things about CS193

+- the TA's
+- my new friend
+- once a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.